 Students are required to meet with the DAC at least once a year, beginning in year two.
 DAC meetings should be scheduled during the terms indicated in the table below, at least one week prior to the end of term.
+DAC meetings are to be scheduled for a minimum of 90 minutes, although 120 minutes is recommended; the full time doesn't have to be used dependent on the desires of the student and the committee.
 It is the responsibility of the student to notify the Graduate Program Assistant as soon as the meeting time is set so that reminders may be sent to the committee.

 DAC meeting terms by Institute

 Year 2 Year 3 Year 4 Year 5+

 IE2 S S W F

-IMB F W or S W or S W or S
+IMB F^2 W or S W or S W or S

-ION $\mathbf{S}^1$ S S S
+ION \mathbf{F}^2 S S S

-OIMB $\mathbf{W}^2$ W W W
+OIMB \mathbf{W}^1 W W W